rockocoop/ocpprep/README.md

 Scaling Up:

 1. Create an inventory.ini file in the source inventory git with a unique name for the cluster
+- This file will also be used for all subsequent Scale-Ups
+- Insure that the following settings ONLY are set when creating the source: <br />
+	Overwrite Vairables <br />
+ 	Update On Launch <br />

 2. Populate as follows for first scale up
 - all:vars section